AJCrowley/lotto/README.md

 ```
 node lotto.js -p lottomc 3
 ```
 Because many draw types require multiple specifications (eg 5 balls from a main selection, then 2 from a lower bonus range), these draws can be programmed into the config.js file.
 There are plenty of examples in there to get you started based upon the UK Lottery.
-Edit as you see fit.
+I have created them so that they run a good number of permutations without taking more than a minute or two to run, you can start with some low numbers on your machine to get a baseline, and multiply as you see fit to get the script to run for the approximate amount of time that you want.
+Edit any and all parameters as you see fit.